 The Council on Aging recommends (6-0-0).
-The Council on Aging recommends unanimously for the reason stated in the summary.
+Bill Litant of Reed Farm Rd., of the Council on Aging gave the recommendation: COA recommends unanimously for the reason stated in the summary.

 The Recreation Commission does not recommend (0-6-0).
+Megan Connor of Mayfair Dr. of the Recreation Commission gave the Rec Com recommendation.
 The Recreation Commission does not recommend the Human Services Director role.
 For years, the Recreation Commission has been maintaining programs on a volunteer basis only.
 We feel there is no point of this role if the assistant town administrator manages the HR aspects of the town and this role will just create more unnecessary bureaucracy, making it more difficult for the commission to get things done.
-We have not had a Recreation Commission coordinator and feel that we should at least start with this role for the first time to see what else might be needed down the road.
+We have not had a Recreation Commission coordinator and feel that we should at least start with this role for the first time to see what else might needed down the road.

 The Well-Being Committee recommends (5-0-0).
+Liz Markiewicz of Patch Hill Rd. of the Well-Being Committee gave the Recommendation.
 The Well-Being Committee supports this article.
 Combining the Council on Aging Coordinator, the Community Services Coordinator, Recreation and Veterans Services under a director-level position acknowledges the key role that human services play in our community.
 The new structure will allow for more streamlined provision of services and a more holistic approach to meeting the needs of residents.